-NOTE: Since writing this piece, I have come across some new informtion that changes the location of Caer Dathal - if only so slightly.
-See
+NOTE: Since writing this piece, I have come across some new information that supports my identification of Caer Dathal with Dinas Dinorwig.
+Please see

 https://mistshadows.blogspot.com/2024/05/caer-dathal-is-actually-identified-in.html